The University welcomes applications from non-local applicants. Click here for the definitions of local and non-local students.

-Steps to Submit an Online Application
+Submitting an Online Application

 |Step 1:||Create an account at www.admo.cityu.edu.hk/apply/system|

-|Input your email address, personal particulars and a password to create an application account.
-A confirmation showing your application number and electronic ID (EID) will be sent to your email address.
-Use the EID and your selected password to log in the application account.|
+|Input your email address and personal details, and choose a password to create an application account.
+A confirmation email showing your application number and electronic ID (EID) will be sent to your email address.
+Use the EID and your selected password to log in to your application account.|

 |Step 2:||Complete your application|